Bringing Peace, Love and Dairy to the World

 Dori is the sister of the late Steven Schack who, with Jennifer Bice, co-founded Redwood Hill Farm, so she brings enthusiasm and family pride to her job.
 When she’s not evangelizing for RHF/GVO, she enjoys brisk outdoor walks, documentary films, long conversations, and her family: husband Rick, and two sons.

-Alexandra Aceves, Customer Service Manager
+Alexandra Aceves, Customer Relations Manager

 Since 2005, Alex has been the heart of our office, facilitating communication between departments, answering customer questions with enthusiasm and most recently, managing our Customer Service office.
 In her spare time, Alex loves to dance and enjoys reading.

-Alex and her new husband, Jose, reside in the local town of Graton.
+Alex and her husband, Jose, reside in the local town of Graton.
 Her favorite quote is, “Do what you do so well that they want to see it again and bring their friends.”
 Alex obviously takes this quote to heart because it is a pleasure to watch her "in action".

-L to R: Shelley Mills and Augusta Bates
+L to R: Augusta Bates, Rachel Kualii

-Augusta joined our customer service team in June 2010 after graduating from the University of California Santa Barbara with a degree in Communication, just in time for the launch of our Green Valley Organics product line.
+Augusta joined our Customer Relations team in June 2010 after graduating from the University of California Santa Barbara with a degree in Communication, just in time for the launch of our Green Valley Organics product line.
 An avid dog lover and frequent concert-goer, she studied abroad in South Africa and loves traveling to new countries.
 She also volunteers as a delivery angel for the Ceres Community Project, a local organization she became involved with after processing Redwood Hill Farm's Kefir donation orders.
 Aside from working with an amazing group of co-workers every day, Augusta looks forward to Redwood Hill's annual Farm Tours and the Fancy Food show because she gets to interact face-to-face with our awesome customers and business partners.

 Georgi studied to be a veterinarian in Bulgaria and we are lucky to have him here at Green Valley Organics!
 He started in 2004 working on the farm and milking goats and has worked his way through every position at the Creamery.
 Bulgarians are proud to be famous for their yogurt and Georgi takes that to heart in his position now as the Dairy Scientist of Cultured Products.
 As one customer put it, “Your yogurt is my little daily bowl of heaven that I crave as soon as I get out of bed in the morning.”
 Georgi’s studies come in handy with his varied duties in dairy technology, microbiology of the milk and dairy products, and quality control.